chemicallang/chemical-vscode/README.md

 ## Chemical Programming Language

 Chemical is a High Performance Native Programming Language.
-It uses `.ch` as its file extension.

 You can find more information about it here.